CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 2. The Security Center Overview page provides a unified view for security professionals.
 This page contains detailed insights on the security posture on its dedicated dashboard and includes multiple independent cloud security pillars such as- **Secure Score, Regulatory Compliance and Azure Defender**.

 > ❗ Important: <br>
 > Azure Security Center takes time to populate information such as secure score, compliance, recommendations etc. after enabling the services and enrolling the servers to security center.
-Sometimes, it can take up to 2 hrs. or even more than that for all the tiles on the overview page to update. if it takes more time, attendees can skip the next steps in Module 2 & proceed with the next modules and can come back later and check on this. we are looking at various approaches to optimize this experience for future workshops.
+Sometimes, it can take up to 24 hours or even more than that for all the tiles on the overview page to update. if it takes more time, attendees can skip the next steps in Module 2 & proceed with the next modules and can come back later and check on this. we are looking at various approaches to optimize this experience for future workshops.

   ![Azure Security Center: Overview dashboard](../Images/asc-dashboard-overview-updated.png)